We are a team of dedicated and entrepreneurial individuals, united by our passion for the arts and their impact.

 As an Account Manager Kate is responsible for the smooth running of our partnerships with charities and publishers.
 She’s also our Wild in Art Marketing Lead for event partners.
 When she’s not in the office or on the road visiting an event partner, Kate is a keen amateur potter and hopes to have a pottery studio in her back garden one day.

 Julie is our corporate communications and sponsorship specialist, empowering event partners with the tools for their sponsorship drive.
 Her former roles have included Head of Corporate PR for United Utilities and Head of Communications for Stobart Group.
 In 2011, she led the return of Widnes Vikings into Super League as its CEO and subsequently lectured at Liverpool John Moore’s University on sports management.
-She most recently headed up sponsorship for the International Festival for Business in Liverpool.
+She recently headed up sponsorship for the International Festival for Business in Liverpool.

 Development Co-ordinator and Project Account Manager